solo-io/bumblebee/docs/getting_started.md

 # Tutorial

 ## Prerequisites
-Most of this tutorial can be run on linux or mac (with docker for desktop).
-The "run" part requires linux.
-To get a linux environment you can use our [vagrant VM](contributing.md#Development).
+Most of this tutorial can be run on Linux or macOS (with docker for desktop).
+The "run" part requires Linux.
+To get a Linux environment you can use our [vagrant VM](contributing.md#Development).

 ## Introduction